jucardi/Inject/README.md

 ```

 If multiple constructors are available for the component, exactly one of them
-must have the `Autowire` attribute to indicate to **inject** that is the
+must have the `Autowire` attribute to indicate to that is the constructor to be
-constructor it is supposed to use when creating the component instance.
+used when creating the component instance.

-Eg
+E.g.

 ```csharp
 using System;